TeamEuclid/euclid/doc/internal_docs/project_schedule/README_project_schedult.txt

-Documents in the folder are for the creation and maintenance of the project schedule and task list.e
+Documents in the folder are for the creation and maintenance of the project schedule and task list.